 Through project-oriented instruction in our state-of-the-art music lab, participants will learn how to compose, perform, and record music using interactive music software instead of traditional instruments.
 In addition to creating their own original pieces, participants will collaborate with others in the program.
 Advanced topics will include studio effects, processes, and production techniques to create original compositions.

 Participants investigate the world of modern physics through a combination of hands-on activities, interactive lectures, and audio-visual presentations with our Physics faculty and graduate students.
-Topics may include electromagnetism light, circuits, lasers, forces dynamics, momentum energy, sound, resonance, and rocket dynamics.
+Topics may include: Mechanics: Demonstration of Newton’s laws of motion and conservation of momentum and energy.
+Electromagnetism and light: How do batteries work and how current is produced.
+Light interference and conversion of light energy to heat.
+Aerodynamics: How do airplanes fly and demonstration of rocket dynamics.
+Structural engineering: Structure designing/building and understanding the stability of different shapes.

 Participants explore game development in both 2D and advanced 3D environments.
 They learn more advanced interactive design techniques through game development projects in 3D environments.
 Intermediate programming skills will be taught using coding languages such as C#.
 No previous experience is required.